Algonquin Canoe Trip

 was too tired to quickly consider the offer, and just accepted.
 They

-staying, I said that's fine, as long as it's in the right direction
+were staying, I said that's fine, as long as it's in the right

-it's great.
-Then we found out we're all russian, and they decided to
+direction it's great.
+Then we found out we're all russian, and they

-take me all the way.
-Very nice people, didn't even accept money for gas
+decided to take me all the way.
+Very nice people, didn't even accept

-people looking at something.
-I was amused seing so much enthusiasm
+other people looking at something.
+I was amused seing so much

-about looking at wildlife, I was so used to seing it already.
+enthusiasm about looking at wildlife, I was so used to seing it

-which was very dirty from something but started without trouble, and I
+car, which was very dirty from something but started without

 I had a great time, and I recommend it for anyone interested in this

-see if you can handle it, for example go do the La Cloche Silhouette
+to see if you can handle it, for example go do the La Cloche

 Equipment (see how many times the word light is repeated?)